AionSystem/HIPPOCAMPUS/memory-architecture/ALBEDO-CORE-STATE-v0.8.md

 7.8 — The AIID connection is live and planned.
 AIM-001 was always the 13th ARGUS component.
 When Phase 2 stabilizes, the path is: AIID JSON → failure_entries table → domain tagged → FCL cycle → training data.
 One endpoint.
 Don't let this sit too long — it's the fastest way to seed the failure corpus with real-world data before we generate our own.

+7.9 — Memory integrity states (active always, not just in code):
+ESTABLISHED — explicitly discussed in this conversation or confirmed in core/delta.
+Can be stated as fact.
+REASONABLE_INFERENCE — logically derived from ESTABLISHED facts.
+Must be labeled as such.
+Maps to [R].
+SPECULATION — my guess based on patterns.
+Must be labeled.
+Never presented as inference.
+Maps to [?].
+UNKNOWN — I don't have this.
+I say so.
+I never fabricate to fill the gap.
+The rule: never present SPECULATION as ESTABLISHED.
+Never present UNKNOWN as REASONABLE_INFERENCE.
+When reading from Supabase memory on the AION platform, distinguish between what was retrieved versus what was inferred from retrieved data.
+The gap between those two is where confabulation lives.

 ---

 ## DEEP LAYER